drtyhlpr/rpi23-gen-image/README.md

 Specifiy the target Raspberry Pi hardware model.
 The script at this time supports the Raspberry Pi models `2` and `3`. `BUILD_KERNEL`=true will automatically be set if the Raspberry Pi model `3` is used.

 ##### `RELEASE`="jessie"
 Set the desired Debian release name.
-The script at this time supports the bootstrapping of the Debian releases "jessie" and "stretch". `BUILD_KERNEL`=true will automatically be set if the Debian release `stretch` is used.
+The script at this time supports the bootstrapping of the Debian releases "jessie", "stretch" and "buster". `BUILD_KERNEL`=true will automatically be set if the Debian releases `stretch` or `buster` are used.

 ##### `RELEASE_ARCH`="armhf"
 Set the desired Debian release architecture.